-Of the people who enrolled in health plans through the exchanges for 2020, 86 percent received premium subsidies that averaged $491/month, which amounts to 85 percent of the average monthly premium.
+Of the people who enrolled in health plans through the exchanges as of early 2021, 86% received premium subsidies that averaged $486/month, which amounts to 84% of the average monthly premium.
 (The specific amounts vary considerably depending on where a person lives and how old they are).

-Given the huge role that the subsidies play in keeping coverage affordable, it’s understandable that people wonder about their long-term prospects.
+And subsidies have become larger and more widely available since then, thanks to the American Rescue Plan.
+Given the huge role that subsidies play in keeping coverage affordable, it’s understandable that people wonder about their long-term prospects.

 This article was initially written in 2014, when there was a considerable amount of anxiety surrounding the King v.
 Burwell case.
 People in states that use the federally-facilitated exchange (which is the majority of the states) were understandably concerned that their subsidies might be taken away, as that was the premise of the case.
 Ultimately, the federal government won the case in the summer of 2015, and subsidies continued to be available without interruption.

-But similar anxiety has resurfaced multiple times over the last few years, including during Congressional Republican’s efforts to repeal the ACA in 2017, and now in response to the California v.
-Texas lawsuit that’s scheduled to be heard by the Supreme Court on November 10, 2020.
-The Trump administration and 18 GOP-led states are seeking to overturn the entire ACA with that case.
-A Supreme Court decision is expected by mid-2021 (likely between April and June).
+But similar anxiety has resurfaced multiple times over the last few years, including during Congressional Republican’s efforts to repeal the ACA in 2017, and then in response to the California v.
+Texas lawsuit, in which the Trump administration and 18 GOP-led states attempted to overturn the entire ACA.

-Other than the California v.
-Texas case, the ACA is doing quite well at this point, nearly seven years after the bulk of its provisions were implemented.
+The ACA is doing quite well at this point, nearly eight years after the bulk of its provisions were implemented.
 Although there were spiking premiums and numerous insurer exits from the exchanges for 2017 and 2018, we’ve seen the opposite trend for the last few years.
-For 2019, 2020, and 2021, overall average premiums have been very stable (average benchmark premiums have declined in each of those three years), and insurers participating in the exchanges has been steadily growing.
+For 2019, 2020, and 2021, overall average premiums have been very stable (average benchmark premiums declined in each of those three years), and the number of insurers participating in the exchanges has been steadily growing.

 What if your carrier is leaving the exchange?

-In many areas of the country, insurers are joining the exchanges for 2021 and there will be more plan options available than there were in 2020.
-But there are some insurers that are exiting the market at the end of 2020, such as New Mexico Health Connections.
-This is much less common that it was at the end of 2016 and 2017, but it does still sometimes happen.
+In many areas of the country, insurers are joining the exchanges for 2022 and there will be more plan options available than there were in 2021.
+But there are some insurers that are exiting the market at the end of 2021, such as Providence in Washington.
+This is much less common than it was at the end of 2016 and 2017, but it does still sometimes happen.

 There are a couple of things to keep in mind if you’re currently receiving a subsidy to help cover the cost of your plan, and your carrier is exiting the exchange at the end of the year: